NikolosHGW/react-mesto-auth/README.md

-# Getting Started with Create React App
+# Mesto with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is reconstruction [mesto](https://github.com/NikolosHGW/mesto), which was build on Vanilla JS.
+In this project i practice with React.
+(Project under construction)
+Here you can see my website [mesto-react](https://nikoloshgw.github.io/mesto-react/)

+## What need to do?

+* Close popups with key 'Escape'
+* Close popups when we click on outside space
+* Stick footer to the bottom
+* Authorization and authentication

 ## Available Scripts